openfl/svg/README.md

 Running SVG's Tests
 ===================

-`svg` includes `munit` tests which generate images for a set of SVGs and compare them against known, "good" generated images to see how different they are.
-The test fails if any of the images are too different.
+`svg` includes some tests that render SVGs and make sure they look the way they're supposed to.
 These tests run automatically with each build/commit.
-To run them on your local machine, just type `haxelib test.hxml`.
-(Note that `haxelib run munit test` won't work.)
+To run them manually, run `haxe test.hxml`.
+For more information, check `README.md` in `test`.